mmistakes/minimal-mistakes/_drafts/2024-03-10-kotlin-flows.md

 Justice League
 ```

 We've got the same result as the `flatMapConcat` function.

-The `flatMapMerge` function is very useful when we have to deal with I/O operations on a collection of information.
-In fact, we can set the level of concurrency to the number of available processors to maximize the performance of the program or even to fine tune the maximum level of resources we want to use.
+The `flatMapMerge` function is handy when dealing with I/O operations on a collection of information.
+We can set the concurrency level to the number of available processors to maximize the program's performance or even to fine-tune the maximum level of resources we want to use.
 Another approach could have been using the [`async` coroutine builder](https://blog.rockthejvm.com/kotlin-coroutines-101/#52-the-async-builder) for each value the collection:

 ```kotlin
 coroutineScope {